piksel/HOCON/README.md

 C# implementation of Typesafe's HOCON (Human-Optimized Object Configuration Notation)

 Fork of [akkadotnet/HOCCON](https://github.com/akkadotnet/HOCON) made to fully separate it from akka.net for general purpose use.
-The current plan is to use the Newtonsoft Json.NET serializing framework and extend it by extending JsonReader and -Writer.
+The current plan is to use the Newtonsoft Json.NET serializing framework by extending JsonReader and -Writer.

 # Spec